Sanatramesh/CG-3DModel-rendering/README.txt

 ==========

 		You might see a transparent window when you run the program.
-One click on the window solve the issue and we can see the object with on a black background.
+One click on the window solves the issue and we can see the object on a black background.